Search

 Same as above, except while no paper certificates have been issued to members joining after January 1, 1997, any such Resident Member who resigns as a member in good standing before the first anniversary of their membership shall receive a refund of four-fifths of the certificate, less any unpaid portion.
 The amount due upon resignation before the second anniversary shall be three-fifths, before the third anniversary two-fifths, and before the fourth anniversary one-fifth.
 There shall be no refund for any resignation after the fourth anniversary of membership.

-Same as above except Resident Members joining after December 31, 2002, shall pay a $5,200 certificate, allocated $3,300 to the Capital Improvement Fund and $1,900 to the Waterside Improvement Fund.
+Same as above except Resident Members joining after December 31, 2002, shall pay a certificate, allocated to the Capital Improvement Fund and to the Waterside Improvement Fund except as provided in the following paragraphs.

 Legacy Members Admitted to Resident Member after March 1, 2011 and Intermediate Members converting to Resident: